 What is DSLAM?

-The common problem is no internet connection even while there is working ADSL system, slow internet even while there is no one on your local network, high latency and frequent down time.
+The common NTC ADSL problem is downtime.
+Another is no internet connection even while there is a working system.
+DNS issue is also there in the system.
 This all happens locally and in our case due to poorly managed DSLAM.
-The cluster of 96 people suffered this problem frequently but another group didn’t We found that the suffering were from DSLAM-2 and the others were from DSLAM-1.
+The cluster of 96 people suffered this problem frequently but another group didn’t.
+We found that the suffering was from DSLAM-2 and the others were from DSLAM-1.
 The problem was bad ventilation, lack of cooling and heating issues.

 The load caused the system to burn down too much.
 The control card would be useless and they needed time to fix it.
 This is why it takes about one or two days to fix this.
 The heating of your DSLAM can also cause slower speeds and occasional service loss.
 Sometimes the problem can happen at home like when the router hangs, settings are deleted, automatic resetting of the router, unbalanced power supply to the device.